BlueByteSystemsInc/PDMShell/src/DOCMANPROPS.md

 This command supports two primary modes:

-- Export Mode (Default) â€” Reads properties from SOLIDWORKS files and writes them to a CSV file
+- Export Mode (Default) Ã¢â‚¬â€ Reads properties from SOLIDWORKS files and writes them to a CSV file
-- Update Mode â€” Reads a CSV file and writes the properties back into the SOLIDWORKS files (Same CSV from Export mode)
+- Update Mode Ã¢â‚¬â€ Reads a CSV file and writes the properties back into the SOLIDWORKS files (Same CSV from Export mode)
-- Refresh Mode â€” Reads a CSV file and refreshes the content of the csv.
+- Refresh Mode Ã¢â‚¬â€ Reads a CSV file and refreshes the content of the csv.

 > [!NOTE]